You Can Head Off Stress Fractures

 Be sure to check with your health care provider before beginning a fitness program.
 Once you get the OK, don't try to run 10 miles or join a football team if channel surfing has been your main activity for years.
 Start out slowly, and increase your level of activity gradually.

 Women seem to develop stress fractures more often than men, the AAOS says.
 That may be because women are more likely to have eating disorders and osteoporosis.
-As a woman's bone mass decreases, the chances of getting a stress fracture increase.
+As a woman's bone mass reduces, the chances of getting a stress fracture increase.
 Make sure your diet provides enough calcium and vitamin D for strong bones.